 Scholarship, Research & Creative Activities

-Shannon Pirie is a Professor and Research Coordinator for the School of Architectural Technology at Sheridan.
+Shannon Pirie has stepped into the role of Associate Dean for the Schools of Architectural Technology and Applied Chemical and Environmental Sciences.
+She was recently a Professor and Research Coordinator for the School of Architectural Technology at Sheridan.

 After completing her Bachelor of Architecture at Carleton University, Shannon continued her academic evolution earning her Post-professional Masters of Architecture at McGill University in Minimum Cost Housing, then her PhD at the Université de Montréal where she defended her dissertation on Architectural Devices and the Idea of Home in 2015.